 Table 1.
-DLCC Events 2013-2017

-Green-Seeking Events/Green Tours

-The building's LEED certifications and on-going sustainable operations at the DLCC attract event organizers who seek facilities with green operations, known as green-seeking events.

-Of the 223 events at the DLCC in 2017, 17 were greenseeking events (1 major and 16 non-major events).
-These green-seeking events, with 10,457 attendees, accounted for \$835,910 in gross revenues to the DLCC.
-The major event generated \$2.25 million of direct spending to the region.
-Green-seeking major events have been responsible for \$254.4 million (20%) in direct spending to the region since tracking began in 2006 (Figure 1).
-In addition to events, the DLCC engaged 292 individuals in educational green tours of the building, highlighting various features from the roof to the wastewater treatment plant.
-Anyone can request a free sustainability tour at the DLCC given by SEA or SMG staff.
+DLCC attendees and visits 2014-2018 Green-Seeking Events The building's LEED certifications and on-going sustainable operations at the DLCC attract event organizers who seek facilities with green operations, known as green-seeking events.
+Of the 174 events at the DLCC in 2018, 17 were greenseeking events of which 5 are major events.1 These green-seeking events, with 24,480 attendees, accounted for \$2,057,858 in gross revenues to the DLCC.
+The green-seeking major events generated \$8.1 million in direct spending to the region.
+Green-seeking major events have been responsible for \$262.5 million (19%) in direct spending since tracking began in 2006.2 In addition to events, the DLCC engaged 66 individuals in educational green tours of the building highlighting various features from the roof to the wastewater treatment plant.
+Anyone can request a free sustainability tour of the DLCC with SEA or SMG staff.